Pathways to protection: How one vaccine decision can affect options for managing other diseases in broilers

 Options for managing Marek’s disease

-Of course, Marek’s disease can be safely and effectively controlled by using non-recombinant vaccines.
-The key is to adjust the Marek’s program to help provide adequate protection against tumors and performance losses.
-For many broiler operations, this has meant developing different vaccination programs for summer and winter.
+Of course, MD can be safely and effectively controlled by using non-recombinant vaccines.
+The key is to adjust the MD program to help provide adequate protection against tumors and performance losses.
+It is important to remember that tumor formation is just the tip of the iceberg when it comes to MD in broilers.
+Immune suppression, while often nebulous and difficult to pin on any one etiology, is a very real and costly manifestation of MD.
+For many broiler operations, this has meant developing different vaccination programs for summer versus winter.

 Options for managing IBD, ILT and ND